bvundurthy/bvundurthy.github.io/_pages/game-theory.md

 ---
 {% include toc %}

-This page focuses on strategic interaction in multi-agent systems facing intelligent adversaries.
+This page focuses on strategic interaction in multi-agent systems facing intelligent adversaries, and covers the **Second and Third C's: Contention and Conceit**.
 My research explores geometric evasion tactics, dynamic role-switching using differential games, and methods for exploiting opponent learning through strategic deception.

 ## Handling a Vision-guided Adversary